 Anne of the Thousand Days – Trailer, Anne of the Thousand Days Trailer

 I reviewed this one earlier (HERE), and to me, Richard Burton is one of those rare perfect castings as Henry VIII.
 Burton perfectly conveys the love, torment and anger that Henry VIII must have felt at varying times during his marriage to Anne Boleyn (wife no 2).

 Burton is at his best showing his anguish as Henry as he signed her death warrant leading to her execution.
 Then remembering their time together in a flashback.
 Anne Boleyn was played by Genevieve Bujold, who gives a credible moving performance.

 This was Bujold’s first English language movie and she is the only actress nominated for an Oscar for this role.
 Burton was also nominated for this film.
 Both lost out at the Oscars in 1970, but Bujold won a Golden Globe the same year.
 The film also boasts Burton’s then wife, actress Elizabeth Taylor in a wee cameo.
 I gittered more about this film HERE.

-I’ll end with a few more honourable mentions for this topic.
+I’ll end with a few more honourable mentions of this topic.
 Mary Queen of Scots (1971) has with the dream casting of Glenda Jackson as Elizabeth I. However, when I was wee, this film was the stuff of nightmares.
 But only when Mary Queen of Scotland’s husband Darnley dies in suspicious circumstances.
 Darnley was played by Timothy Dalton and not as I thought Michael York (for way too long).

 Lady Jane (1986), another Royal epic biopic on Lady Jane Grey with an all-star cast headed by Helena Bonham Carter.
 With the compulsory casting of Michael Hordern (who always makes an appearance in these historical films) and one which made me sob as Lady Jane Grey, the Queen of nine days was beheaded.
 Even though I knew about this fact from reading a Blue Peter annual.